 Community involvement is an essential part of our curriculum as we celebrate local traditions and learn new skills to enable children to take an active role in events throughout the year.
-We work in close partnership with parents and aim for children to leave Reception with a sense of belonging to a tightly knit community where they have the confidence to thrive in school and reach their full potential.
+Children leave Reception with a sense of belonging to a tightly knit community where they have the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners.